 KEY UNFUNDED COMMUNITY PROJECTS ENDORSED BY COUNCIL?
-Major Projects CSP DMP EDS Other (e.g. Councillor priority) Undertake a masterplan for a Tumut mountain bike park, with a focus to expand the trail network • No Consider feasibility study, economic benefit assessment and business case for Tumut to Batlow Rail based on progress and success of Tumbarumba to Rosewood Rail Trail project • No Further advancements to the Tumut Airpark facility • Redevelopment of the Tumut skate park as a Tumut Youth Precinct •
+Major Projects CSP DMP EDS Other (e.g. Councillor priority) Undertake a masterplan for a Tumut mountain bike park, with a focus to expand the trail network • No Consider feasibility study, economic benefit assess- ment and business case for Tumut to Batlow Rail based on progress and success of Tumbarumba to Rosewood Rail Trail project No Further advancements to the Tumut Airpark facility • Redevelopment of the Tumut skate park as a Tumut Youth Precinct •

-Project is dependent upon successful grant funds Project is not yet funded
+Project is fully fundeo (internal or grant) Project is depender upon successful grant funds Project is not yet funded